alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 The UK uses addresses as an extra attribute to establish identity and help with matching.
 Other countries can use a personal identification number or similar.
 Both approaches meet identity assurance standards.

-The JSON will include an additional tag with a Latin equivalent if any names use non-Latin characters.
+The data will include an additional tag with a Latin equivalent if any names use non-Latin characters.

 **Unverified attributes**